-Agile Open Northwest hosts an annual conference about agile practices and techniques.
-Using Open Space, the participants themselves make the conference they want to attend.
-AONW also sponsors other events that focus on agile topic, use Open Space, and occur in the Northwest United States.
+In addition to hosting our annual conference about agile practices and techniques, Agile Open Northwest sponsors and hosts other events that focus on agile topics, use Open Space, and occur in the Northwest United States.
 One of those is coming soon!

 You’ve heard of bar camps and unconferences…meet the start of them all!
 Agile Open Northwest runs on Open Space Technology (OST).